 She remains in demand as an adjudicator of piano competitions and as a workshop clinician.
-She has presented lecture-recitals and workshops throughout the US, including College Music Society national conventions (Quebec City, Canada, San Francisco, Miami Florida).
+She has presented lecture-recitals and workshops throughout the US, including College Music Society national conventions (Quebec City, Canada, San Francisco, Miami Florida, Santa Fe, New Mexico).
 Her article “Role of Memorization in Piano Education” was published in Clavier, one of leading keyboard pedagogy magazines (2006).

 A native of Japan, Dr. Oshima-Ryan graduated from Toho Music Academy in Tokyo and earned a Doctor of Musical Arts degree at the College-Conservatory of Music, University of Cincinnati.
 Her piano teachers include Eunice Norton (a pupil of Arthur Schnabel), Menahem Pressler, Eugene Pridonoff, Richard Syracuse, Jerome Rose, and Satoko Tokumaru.

 B.A.
 Toho Music Academy in Tokyo, M.A.
 Ohio University School of Music, D.M.A.
 The College Conservatory of Music, University of Cincinnati

 |Synonym||Title||Times Taught||Terms Taught|

 |MUS-103||Aural and Keyboard Skills I||34||2015/FA, 2014/FA, 2013/FA, 2012/FA, 2011/FA, 2010/FA, 2009/FA, 2008/FA, and 2007/FA|